Get

 Epididymis

 The epididymis is a coiled tube located on the surface of each testis that serves as a storage and maturation site for sperm produced in the testes.
-During ejaculation, sperm travels from the epididymis to the vas deferens.
+During ejaculation, sperm travel from the epididymis to the vas deferens.

 Ductus Deferens